macbuse/macbuse.github.io/PROG/life.md

 ## Summary of principles

 - The initial pattern constitutes the seed of the system.
-- The first generation is created by applying the a fixed set of rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
+- The first generation is created by applying a fixed set of rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 - Each generation is a pure function of the preceding one.
 - The rules continue to be applied repeatedly to create further generations.